benjamin-milhet/SKY-IUT/README.md

 # SKY-IUT

 First project in my study.
-SKY-IUT a video game based on the famous games SKYRIM.
+SKY-IUT is a video game based on the famous games SKYRIM.

 ## Contributors